blytkerchan/blytkerchan.github.io/_posts/2010-10-23-why-ipv6-matters.markdown

 <blockquote>The Federal government must transition to IPv6 in order to:

->
->

->   * Enable the successful deployment and expansion of key Federal information technology (IT) modernization initiatives, such as Cloud Computing, Broadband, and SmartGrid, which rely on robust, scalable Internet networks;
+<ul><li>Enable the successful deployment and expansion of key Federal information technology (IT) modernization initiatives, such as Cloud Computing, Broadband, and SmartGrid, which rely on robust, scalable Internet networks;</li>
->

->   * Reduce complexity and increase transparency of Internet services by eliminating the architectural need to rely on Network Address Translation (NAT) technologies;
+<li>Reduce complexity and increase transparency of Internet services by eliminating the architectural need to rely on Network Address Translation (NAT) technologies;</li>
->

->   * Enable ubiquitous security services for end-to-end network communications that will serve as the foundation for securing future Federal IT systems; and,
+<li>Enable ubiquitous security services for end-to-end network communications that will serve as the foundation for securing future Federal IT systems; and,</li>
->

->   * Enable the Internet to continue to operate efficiently through an integrated, well-architected networking platform and accommodate the future expansion of Internet-based services.
+<li>Enable the Internet to continue to operate efficiently through an integrated, well-architected networking platform and accommodate the future expansion of Internet-based services.
->
+</li></ul>

 </blockquote>